gjpin/arch-linux/README.md

-# **Modern Arch Linux - Opinionated install and post-install bash scripts**
+# Modern Arch Linux setup
-*Note: this is a collection of VERY SIMPLE Arch Linux install scripts.
+*Note: this is a collection of SIMPLE Arch Linux (post-)install scripts, custom made for my machine.*
-It's custom made for my machine and needs.
-If there's any interest, I'm willing to refactor and make it more generic.*

-## Features
+## Features and setup
 ### Install script
 * LVM on LUKS
 * LUKS2